 Over the past few years, Google Fonts has grown and evolved into one of the top sources for typefaces.
 It’s free, it’s easy — and it’s loaded with fonts of mediocre quality.
 (We’re designers — we’re allowed to judge.)
 That said, it’s popular for a reason, and there are some really nice options available.

 In the old days, there were but a few different ways to get your typefaces.
 You could spend thousands of dollars on officially sanctioned collections from the big font foundries; you could traffic in the seedy world of free downloadable fonts, which often featured free viruses as well; or you could simply "borrow" fonts from a friend, coworker, client or vendor.
 After all, who's gonna know?

-Thankfully, Google Fonts presents a great option that works in many situations — an option that designers are turning to with increasing regularity.
+Thankfully, Google Fonts presents a great option that works really well in many situations — an option that designers are turning to with increasing regularity.

 What Is Google Fonts, and Why Use It?

 Google Fonts is a large library of free-to-use fonts that you can download or load straight from Google to use on your own website.
 They have a variety of fonts, styles and weights available, and their collection continues to grow.